intel-analytics/ipex-llm/pyspark/bigdl/examples/keras/README.md

 We provide several simple examples here to show how to load a Keras model into BigDL and running the model in a distributed fashion.

 Note that the Keras version we support and test is [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) with TensorFlow backend.
-You may need to see the page [Keras Support](../../../../docs/docs/ProgrammingGuide/keras-support.md) for more guidance.
+You may need to see the page [Keras Support](../../../../docs/docs/ProgrammingGuide/keras-support.md) first before going into these examples.

 For the sake of illustration, in these examples, we first define a model in Keras, then save it as a JSON/HDF5 file and load it into BigDL.